 What is the main difference between ASTM A249 and ASTM A269?

-ASTM A249 specifically covers welded austenitic stainless steel tubes for boilers, superheaters, heat exchangers, and condensers, while ASTM A269 covers both seamless and welded tubes for general corrosion-resisting and temperature service, and is the common standard for BA tubes.
+ASTM A249 specifically covers welded austenitic stainless steel tubes for boilers, superheaters, heat exchangers, and condensers, while ASTM A269 covers both seamless and welded tubes for general corrosion-resisting and temperature service and is common for BA tubes.

 Can ASTM A312 tubes be used for high-pressure applications?

-Yes, ASTM A312 tubes are designed for general corrosion-resisting and high-temperature service and can be used in various pressure applications, though specific high-pressure roles may require standards like A209 or A249 depending on the applicable pressure vessel code.
+Yes, ASTM A312 tubes are designed for general corrosion-resisting and high-temperature service and can be used in various pressure applications, though specific high-pressure roles may require standards like A209 or A249, with selection based on applicable codes.

 What does 'BA' mean in the context of stainless steel tubing?

-BA stands for Bright Annealing, a process where the tube is annealed in a controlled atmosphere to prevent oxidation, resulting in a smooth, bright, and clean surface ideal for high-purity applications without requiring mechanical polishing.
+BA stands for Bright Annealing, a process where the tube is annealed in a controlled atmosphere to prevent oxidation, resulting in a smooth, bright, and clean surface ideal for high-purity applications without further polishing, commonly specified under ASTM A269.